black lives matter

 Racism leaves its mark on us, in so many different ways, whether we understand it or not.

-I am here to tell you: I am anti-racist and I will not tolerate it.
+I am here to tell you: I am anti-racist.

-Let's see what this list looks like in a year.
+Donate.
+Speak up.
+Let's see what the list of organizations I've supported thus far looks like in a year.
 More importantly, let's see what we are able to accomplish together in a year.

 From Central Oregon, with a warm heart, caring hands and deep respect: